harshitaipro/Fashion-Store/README.md

 We welcome contributions from the community to improve and enhance the Apna Fashion Store project.
 If you would like to contribute, please follow these guidelines:

-### Submitting Issues

-If you encounter any issues, bugs, or have feature requests, please submit them through the project's [issue tracker](https://github.com/shubhanshurav/Apna-FAshion-Store/issues).

-When submitting issues, provide detailed information, including:

-- A clear and descriptive title.
-- A detailed description of the issue or feature request.
-- Steps to reproduce the issue (if applicable).
-- Screenshots or code snippets that help illustrate the problem (if applicable).

 ### Pull Requests